NEW DELHI, October 15 : Prime Minister Narendra Modi, who is President of the

 and academic and research organisations to work seamlessly with greater

-circular economy and developing economically viable solutions towards
+circular and developing economically viable solutions towards

 sustainable development.

-PM called for India to develop technologies not only for India but for the world
+PM called for India to develop technologies not only for India but for the

 and pursue novel approaches for addressing energy needs focussing on Green